yadutaf/docker-machine-driver-ovh/README.md

 docker-machine create -d ovh hello-docker
 ```

-OVH Cloud Driver is based on OpenStack driver.
-To use it, you need a cloud
+OVH Cloud driver is based on OVH Public API.
+To create OVH
-project.
-If you don't have one yet, you may create one from [your OVH control
+API credentials, you may visit https://api.ovh.com.
+See
-panel](https://www.ovh.com/manager/cloud/index.html) at any time.
+[1.
+Get your OVH credentials](#1-get-your-ovh-credentials) below for a detailed how-to

 ## Installation